alecamaracm/AlecaFrame-Docs/docs/welcome.md

 ## Overview

-Alecaframe is an third-party companion app for the popular game Warframe, designed to enhance your gaming experience by providing valuable insights and tools.
+Alecaframe is an third-party companion app for Warframe, designed to enhance your gaming experience by providing valuable insights and tools.
 Integrated with Overwolf, Alecaframe offers a range of features to assist you in managing your in-game resources, optimizing your gameplay, and staying on top of the Warframe market.

 ## Features